Logarithmic corrections to scaling in the four-dimensional uniform spanning tree: Background

 \begin{proof}[Proof of \cref{lem:known}] The first statement follows from~\cite[Corollary~1.4]{Asselah:2016hccc} which is a direct consequence of Lawler's two sided non-intersection estimate \cite{Law91}.
 (See also \cite[Lemmas 5.5 and 5.6]{1804.04120} for a simple argument giving a lower bound of the correct order in every dimension.)
 The second statement follows from~\cite[Lemma~7.1]{ASS}. \end{proof}

-We will also use the following bound on the cross-terms, the proof of which can be found in the second part of the proof of Lemma~3.1 of~\cite{ASS}.
+We will also use the following bound on the cross-terms.
 (Note that $n\geq 3 > e$ ensures that $\log n$ and $\log \log n$ are both positive.) \begin{lemma} Let $X$ be a simple random walk in $\Z^4$.
 Then there exists a positive constant $C$ such that

 for every $n\geq 3$. \end{lemma}